Aspasia1337/IATResolution/README.md

 As with most runtime resolvers, execution begins with a small bootstrap routine whose purpose is to obtain the minimal functionality required to initialize the resolver.

 In this particular binary, the bootstrap logic is deliberately concealed within what initially appears to be an ordinary initialization routine.
-Near the program’s entry point, we encounter a function executing a handful of **seemingly mundane operations**: retrieving a few module handles, resolving a couple of function pointers, clearing memory regions, and conducting a series of checks.
+Near the program’s entry point, we encounter a function executing a small set of ordinary operations: retrieving a few module handles, resolving a couple of function pointers, clearing memory regions, and conducting a series of checks.

 Statically, the routine appears ordinary because it performs only a few initialization steps.

 The screenshots below capture this function as observed through static analysis.
-The control flow is linear and straightforward, API usage minimal, and there is no clear indication that a comprehensive import resolution mechanism is being constructed beneath the surface.
+The control flow is linear and straightforward, API usage minimal, and there is no clear indication that a comprehensive import resolution mechanism is being constructed at this stage.

 <p align="center">
   <img src="images/bootstrap.png" alt="Bootstrap routine observed during static analysis" width="1000"/>